raystack/charts/stable/firehose/README.md

 ## Introduction

-This chart can be used for deploying [Firehose](https://github.com/odpf/firehose) on kubenetes using helm
+This chart can be used for deploying [Firehose](https://github.com/odpf/firehose) on Kubernetes using helm

 ## Prerequisites